ZachLuttrell/UCSD_Capstone/README.md

 ---

-For more details on implementation, refer to the documentation in the deployment repository: [Deployment Repository](https://github.com/ZachLuttrell/building_footprint_extraction).
+For more specific details on implementation, refer to the documentation in the deployment repository: [Deployment Repository](https://github.com/ZachLuttrell/building_footprint_extraction).